Import Terraform Configuration

 command does not currently generate the configuration for the imported resource, so you must write the corresponding configuration block to map the imported resource to it.

-Bringing existing infrastructure under Terraform's control involves five steps:
+Importing infrastructure involves five steps:

 - Identify the existing infrastructure you will import.

-- Import infrastructure into your Terraform state.
+- Import infrastructure into your Terraform state file.

 - Write Terraform configuration that matches that infrastructure.